Skip to main content

 • music

-The music in the game is generally praised for its relaxing and chill qualities, complementing the visuals and overall atmosphere.
+The music in the game is generally praised for its chill and relaxing qualities, complementing the unique art style and atmosphere.
 However, many players express a desire for a larger variety of tracks, as the limited soundtrack can become repetitive and even soporific over extended play sessions.
-While the sound design is appreciated, some players find themselves opting to play their own music instead of the in-game soundtrack.
+While the overall sound design is appreciated, some players find themselves opting to play their own music instead due to the soundtrack's monotony.

 • “Amazing game, great soundtrack, unlimited playability.”